starburstdata/presto/presto-docs/src/main/sphinx/installation/installation-presto-admin.rst

 a Presto cluster.

 For a detailed explanation of all of the commands and their options, see:
-Comprehensive Presto Admin User Guide <../presto-admin/user-guide.rst>
+:doc:`Comprehensive Presto Admin User Guide </presto-admin/user-guide>`

 .. toctree::